iamsayan/ultimate-facebook-comments/README.md

 #### Is this plugin compatible with any themes?

 Yes, this plugin is compatible with any theme.

+#### I want to migrate from other facebook comments plugin.
+What are the steps?

+Just copy Facebook App ID and paste it on plugin settings page and this plugin will do the rest.
+Also don't forget to configure plugin setting according to your need.

 #### How to show FB comment count on posts meta?